 One of the biggest reasons brands struggle to preserve their brand identity is because their content is consistently…inconsistent.
 Content creators are either “expected to know” how to apply their brand guidelines, or they’re left to their own devices.
 When this happens, it’s no surprise that content ends up looking Frankenstein-ed.

-To keep your team on the same page, document your brand guidelines, and makes sure to include various examples that demonstrate proper application.
+The Fix: To keep your team on the same page, document your brand guidelines, and makes sure to include various examples that demonstrate proper application.

-More Tips for Creating Your Brand Identity
+More Tips for Creating A Strong Brand Identity Design

 If you’re starting from square one, don’t be overwhelmed.
 Creating a good visual identity is a collaborative process, so make the most of your team’s creativity.